 Make a quick and simple do-it-yourself wood slice wreath ornament for your Christmas tree.
-Rather than filling your tree with purchases from the store, create a one of kind ornament full of memories instead.
+Create a one of kind ornament full of memories!

 - I started by picking out about nine to ten of the bigger wood slices from the bunch, and created a circle for the bottom part of the wreath.
 I put a small dot of glue from the hot glue gun in between where each piece of wood touched each other.

 2. Once the glue was dry, I picked out the same amount of smaller wood slice pieces to overlap where each of the bigger slices met.
 I put a good amount of glue of the bottoms of the smaller pieces to attach to the top.

 3. After the second layer was dry, I then tied a piece of the ribbon in a bow, and attached it with a dot of hot glue to the bottom of the wood slice wreath.
 I also attached a piece of twine to the top back of the wreath to hang the ornament on the tree.

 I mean, this DIY could not be easier.
 It literally took me five minutes to make this rustic, adorable little wood slice wreath ornament for our tree, and I absolutely love it!
 Way better than running to the store and buying something with no meaning.

 I recently read that a tree ring is simply a layer of wood produced during one tree’s growing season.